Why a solar house for Meldrum Ridge Mini Ranch?

 At times such as the hottest part of the summer or coldest part of the winter, this will be achieved with the addition of an HVAC unit with Energy Recovery Ventilation (ERV), sized specifically for this house.

 With pets the frequent use a vacuum is essential espcially for any animals that tend to shed a lot.
 "The best filtration vacuum is the central vacuum system..... because it takes the dirt and dust and exhausts it out of your living area."
-We plan on having Central Vacuum Experts, the leading central vacuum business in North Carolina install a system to include a convenient Hide-A-Hose type of retractable hose.
+Central Vacuum Experts, the leading central vacuum business in North Carolina, has installed a system to include two convenient Hide-A-Hose type of retractable hose and a CanSweep in the kitch that you can just tap with your foot and sweep into the opening on the floor.

 Question: Isn’t green building expensive to build?